 \begin{proof} Let us construct these K3 surfaces.
-Let $A_{3}$ be a smooth degree $4$ rational curve in $\PP^{3}$, let $p_{1},p_{2}$ be two points on it, let $P$ be a generic plane containing the points $p_{1},p_{2}$, let $A_{1}$ be an irreducible conic contained in $P$ and containing the points $p_{1},p_{2}$, so the degree of the intersection $A_{1}\cdot A_{3}$ is $2$.
-The linear system of quartics containing $A_{1}$ and $A_{3}$ is $10$ dimensional.
-Let $X$ be a generic such quartic, the intersection of $X$ and $P$ contains $A_{1}$, the residual curve $A_{2}$ is another smooth conic.
+Let $A_{3}$ be a smooth degree $4$ rational curve in $\PP^{3}$, let $p_{1},p_{2}$ be two points on it, let $P$ be a general plane containing the points $p_{1}$, $p_{2}$, and let $A_{1}$ be an irreducible conic contained in $P$ and containing the points $p_{1}$, $p_{2}$, so that the degree of the intersection $A_{1}\cdot A_{3}$ is $2$.
+The linear system of quartics containing $A_{1}$ and $A_{3}$ is $10$-dimensional.
+Let $X$ be such a general quartic; the intersection of $X$ and $P$ contains $A_{1}$; the residual curve $A_{2}$ is another smooth conic.
 By \cite[Exercise IV.6.1]{Hartshorne}, there exists a unique quadric $Q_{2}$ (which is moreover smooth) containing the curve $A_{3}$.
 The intersection of $X$ and $Q_{2}$ is the union of $A_{3}$ and another degree $4$ smooth rational curve $A_{4}$.
 Since